 Politics

-Canada and Europe will be drawn a little closer together as Prime Minister Mark Carney signs a strategic defence and security partnership with the European Union.
-It's the first step away from Canada's overwhelming reliance on the United States for military equipment.
+Canada and Europe were drawn a little closer together Monday after Prime Minister Mark Carney signed a strategic defence and security partnership with the European Union.

-Prime Minister Mark Carney is in Brussels to meet with EU members
+Prime Minister Carney met with EU members in Brussels

-The agreement will open the door for Canadian companies to participate in the $1.25-trillion ReArm Europe program, which is seen as a step toward making Canada less reliant on — and less vulnerable to — the whims of the United States.
+The agreement opens the door for Canadian companies to participate in the $1.25-trillion ReArm Europe program, which is seen as a step toward making Canada less reliant on — and less vulnerable to — the whims of the United States.

 Eventually, it will also help the Canadian government partner with other allied nations to buy military equipment under what's known as the SAFE program.